simdjson/simdjson/README.md

 We also support 64-bit ARM.
 We assume NEON support, and if the cryptographic extension is available, we leverage it, at compile-time.
 There is no runtime dispatch on ARM.

+## Thread safety

+The simdjson library is single-threaded and thread safety is the responsability of the caller.
+If you are on an x64 processor, the runtime dispatching assigns the right code path the firs time that parsing is attempted.
+For safety, you should always call json_parse at least once in a single-threaded context.

 ## Usage (old-school Makefile on platforms like Linux or macOS)